 I discovered that myself a long time ago, and it’s why I used to recommended movies to people over TV shows or just about anything else, because you can get Spanish-language movies on DVD with Spanish subtitles; they’re not that rare, after going through hundreds of Spanish-language movies on DVD on Amazon I found that about one in every ten had Spanish subtitles (a great example is Pan’s Labyrinth, I love that movie).
 It is now, thankfully, easier and cheaper than ever to find foreign-language media with subtitles in the language spoken (lucky for us Spanish has the most available aside from English), plus you can even get social media like YouTube and Instagram videos with verbatim subtitles and/or transcripts (Netflix has gotten so much better about doing this, most movies and shows they offer now have subs in the language spoken, which is wonderful if you’re trying to learn that language).
-Even the machine-generated subtitles, like what YouTube offers, are now good enough for our purposes most of the time (they used to be absolute crap such that they were useless).
+Even the machine-generated subtitles, like what YouTube offers, are now more than good enough for what we want to do (they used to be absolute crap).

 It took me a little over a year to scrape together a list for you guys (lots of help from readers like you sending me suggestions), but I’ve finally got a respectable-sized list for you guys.
 Just like my List of Best Free Sites to Watch Spanish-Language TV Online, I will be constantly updating and adding to this list, so bookmark it and check back in on it occasionally.